soroushamdg/acd/README.md

 ### 👨‍🏫 How it works?

-Well, it's really complicated, there are too many hand writings, diagrams and flow charts, but I guess they aren't necessary, so I let a debugger draw accurate flowchart of applications workflow, It really doesn't show how ACD works, but it's sexy :p
+Well, it's really complicated, there are too many hand writings, diagrams and flow charts, but I guess they aren't necessary, so I let a debugger draw accurate flowchart of application's workflow, It really doesn't show how ACD works, but it's sexy :p